英文字典中文字典

 • EPICUREAN Definition Meaning | Dictionary. com

-Epicurean definition: fond of or adapted to luxury or indulgence in sensual pleasures; having luxurious tastes or habits, especially in eating and drinking See examples of EPICUREAN used in a sentence
+EPICUREAN definition: fond of or adapted to luxury or indulgence in sensual pleasures; having luxurious tastes or habits, especially in eating and drinking See examples of epicurean used in a sentence

-• Epicurus - Wikipedia
+• Epicureanism - Philopedia

 中文字典-英文字典 2005-2009